 When maritime workers suffer injuries, there are complex laws that determine the workers’ legal rights.
 In particular, the Longshore and Harbor Workers’ Compensation Act (LHWCA) covers maritime workers who work on or near navigable waters.
 However, there are numerous nuances and exceptions to determining who is covered, and the process itself is extremely difficult.
-If you are a longshore worker, harbor worker, ship repair worker, ship builder, or similar maritime worker who has been hurt on the job, talk with an experienced attorney who can help you through the legal process.
+If you are a longshore worker,harbor worker, ship repair worker, ship builder, or similar maritime worker injured on the job, talk with an experienced attorney who can help you through the legal process.

 At Hofmann & Schweitzer, we have an exceptional team handling maritime injuries of all kinds, including claims under the Longshore and Harbor Workers’ Compensation Act.
 Lawyers from our firm have been representing injured clients throughout New York City’s five boroughs since 1977, and we can help make sure you get the best compensation award available under the law.

 What Is the Longshore and Harbor Workers Compensation Act?

 The Longshore and Harbor Workers’ Compensation Act is a federal law that provides compensation for injured workers who work on navigable waters or in adjoining areas used in the loading, unloading, repairing, or building of a vessel.
 It can also provide payment to surviving family members of workers who are killed on the job.
 The law applies to most workers whose work takes place on a pier, wharf, dry dock, marine railway, or adjoining location.
 The LHWCA is similar to the Jones Act, but it is much broader in its coverage of employees.